SMC-AAU-CPH/smc-cph.github.io/_posts/2019-10-10-Portal-Flowchart.md

 categories: networked-music
 author: Aleksander Tidemann, Jackson Goode, Paul Koenig, Tom Ignatius
 image: /assets/image/2019_10_10_stefanof_flow.png
-excerpt: 'The MCT portal has been subject to many configurations over the last couple of months.
+excerpt: 'The SMC portal has been subject to many configurations over the last couple of months.
 In this post, we explore how flowcharts may help us see a brighter tomorrow (we need as much light as we can get here).'
-Keywords: MCT Portal, signal flow
+Keywords: SMC Portal, signal flow
 ---

 ## Week 41 in the portal, Group C